6th Grade Elective Descriptions - 2020-2021

 21st CENTURY LEADERSHIP:

-This course is designed to introduce students to the skills, values and experience that will help them succeed in the digital world.
-They will learn to maintain technology, create digital content and provide training.
-Student driven curriculum will develop critical thinking skills, communication, business organization, leadership and technical skills.
+This course is designed to introduce students to the skills, values, and experience that will help them succeed in the digital world.
+Through both individual projects and school service projects, students learn to maintain technology, create digital content and provide training.
+Student-driven curriculum will develop critical thinking skills, communication, business organization, leadership and technical skills.

 The Exploratory Program is a series of classes designed to expose the student to a variety of enrichment topics and new experiences.
 Periodically throughout the school year, the student’s group will rotate to the next class.
 Exploratory classes include the topics indicated below and are open only to sixth graders.

-- GUIDANCE - This class will address topics ranging from exploring work habits, time management strategies, and organizational skills (personal and digital) to help students succeed in middle school and beyond.
+- ECA (Early College Academy) 6TH GRADE - This class is based on AVID strategies that help students to become both high school and college ready.
+It will address topics ranging from exploring work habits, time management strategies, organizational skills (personal and digital), and communication/collaboration skills to help students succeed in middle school and beyond.
 These essential skills can boost achievement across all areas of curriculum and build good academic behaviors.
 Students will learn to self-monitor their academic progress and learn skills to effectively communicate with peers, teachers, and other school staff.

 - STEAM (Science, Technology, Engineering, Art and Math) - This class provides sixth grade students with experiences involving science, technology, engineering, art and math.
-Exploratory STEAM introduces website development and design using Google Sites, design and modeling using SketchUp and introduces building robots with VEX Robotics and programming using RobotC.
+Exploratory STEAM introduces keyboard typing skills (speed and consistency), introduction to HTML coding on Codesters.com, creating tension toys, experiment with buoyancy and fluid dynamics, designing and modeling using SketchUp or Minecraft, and introduces building robots with VEX Robotics

 - Beginning Band - For students with no previous, or less than one academic year of experience with band instruments: woodwinds, percussion, and brass (ability to play piano not applicable).
 Open to all grade levels.